Mount Damavand: Thermal springs

 Mineral hot springs are mainly located on the volcano's flanks and at the base, giving evidence of volcanic heat comparatively near the surface of the earth.
 Hot springs at the base and on the flanks and fumaroles near the summit indicate a hot or cooling magma body still present beneath the volcano.
-The area around the volcano is the most termally active area in Iran and the springs are being monitored to see if fluctuations in water volume and mineral content are useful in crude prediction of large regional earthquakes.
+The area around the volcano is the most thermally active in Iran and the springs are being monitored to see if fluctuations in water volume and mineral content are useful in crude prediction of large regional earthquakes.

-The most important of these hot springs is Larijan Hot Spring in a village by the name Larijan in the district of Larijan in Lar Valley.
+The most important of these hot springs is Larijan Hot Spring in a village by the name of Larijan in the district of Larijan Amol in Lar Valley.
 The water from this spring is believed to be useful in the treatment of chronic wounds and skin diseases and is bottled for distribution throughout Iran.
 Near these springs there are public baths with small pools for public use.

 Glaciers

-A few glaciers are present on the upper slopes of Damavand, the largest of which being Yakhar Glacier.
+A few glaciers are present on the upper slopes of Damavand, the largest of which is Yakhar Glacier.
 During the Last Glacial Maximum, the area covered by glaciation was much larger and the climatic snow line was between 600 and 1100 m below what is seen in the present day.
 The glaciers on Damavand as well as a few other isolated locations are the source of the few permanently flowing rivers in Iran.

 Routes to the summit

-A major settlement for mountain climbers is the new Iranian Mountain Federation Camp in the village of Polour, located on the south of the mountain.
+A major settlement for mountain climbers is the new Iranian Mountain Federation Camp in the village of Polour, located on the southern side of the mountain.